Belgian Scholarships

 Federal Funding Diversifies Next Gen Professionals

-Students whose economic and social background have traditionally excluded them from good old collegiate study abroad programs in places like Belgium, may now take refuge in the plentiful scholarships offered by the federal government.
-The Benjamin A. Gilman International Scholarships are designed to provide up to $5,000 to over 700 financially disadvantaged undergrads annually.
+Students whose economic and social background have traditionally excluded them from collegiate study abroad programs in places like Belgium, may now take refuge in the plentiful scholarships offered by the federal government.
+The Benjamin A. Gilman International Scholarships are designed to provide up to $5,000 to over 2,300 financially disadvantaged undergrads annually.
 Applicants must be Pell Grant recipients, a solid measure of economic challenge.
 Candidates must also be very academically motivated.
-The goal of this program?
-Make a whole new generation of business and industry leaders with roots in all ethnic and economic backgrounds: makes for a more balanced, highly educated social fabric.
+The goal of this program is to create a whole new generation of business and industry leaders with roots in all ethnic and economic backgrounds; which makes for a more balanced, highly educated social fabric.

 Belgian Funding